open/close all folders

 - Played by: Chi McBride

-- Badass Teacher: Oh, yes, he gets his moments.
-He even slams a bully up against a locker in the pilot episode.
+- Badass Teacher: Oh, yes, he gets plenty of moments to be badass.
+He even slams a bully up against a locker in the very first episode.

-- Bald Black Leader Guy: He's bald, he's black, and he's the principal.
+- Bald Black Leader Guy: He's bald, he's black, and he's the principal of a high school.

 - Benevolent Boss: Most of the time.
 Just don't get on his bad side.

-- Beware the Nice Ones: Steven is a polite and soft-spoken guy, but you do NOT want to get him angry.
+- Beware the Nice Ones: Steven is a generally soft-spoken and polite guy, but you do NOT want to get him angry or annoyed.

 - Former Teen Rebel: In an early episode, he reveals he got drunk and crashed a car.
 In a Season 2 episode, he admits to having been involved in a robbery.

-- Hypocrite: In the Season 4 episode where Marla slaps a student who slapped her, he chastises Marla for her actions and refuses to give her his support.
+- Hypocrite: In the Season 4 episode where Marla slaps a student who slapped her, Steven chastises Marla for her actions and refuses to give her his support against any criticism or punitive action.
 This, coming from the guy who slammed a student against a locker in the show's very first episode.

 - Large and in Charge: Played by Chi McBride, who is reportedly 6'4".

-- Only Sane Man: Though he does snap once or twice, usually in response to the weird, off-the-wall crap that goes on at Winslow High.
+- Only Sane Man: Though he does lose his cool once or twice, usually in response to the weird and off-the-wall crap that goes on at Winslow High.